dbt-labs/docs.getdbt.com/website/docs/reference/dbt-jinja-functions/adapter.md

 ---

-dbt implements database communication using an internal database adapter object.
+Your database communicates with dbt using an internal database adapter object.
 For example, BaseAdapter and SnowflakeAdapter.
 The Jinja object `adapter` is a wrapper around this internal database adapter object.

 `adapter` grants the ability to invoke adapter methods of that internal class via:
 * `{% do adapter.<method name> %}` -- invoke internal adapter method